 - A 3-Day Nonresident Hunting License for game birds and crow is valid for three consecutive days.

 - Applicable game bird validations, permits, and turkey tags are required along with this hunting license.

 - This license is not valid to apply for controlled bird hunts.
 To apply for controlled bird hunts, a regular nonresident hunting license is required.

-- Nonresidents 18 years of age or older must have a game bird validation included on their hunting license or included on their 3-day nonresident hunting license and in their possession to hunt ducks, mergansers, geese, coots, pheasants, grouse, quail and partridge.
+- Nonresidents 18 years of age or older must have a nonresident game bird validation included on their hunting license or on their 3-day nonresident hunting license and in their possession to hunt ducks (including mergansers), geese, coots, pheasants, grouse, quail and partridge.

 - Obtain a hunting license.

 - Resident landowners can obtain a FREE landowner license to hunt game birds on their own property, except for brant, band-tailed pigeon, sea duck, sage-grouse and turkey (spring and fall).
 For these hunt types, a regular hunting license and applicable tags and permits are required for landowners hunting on their own property.